 Other Groups

-Listed below are some of the groups that Cornwall Youth Council currently work with.
+These are some of the groups that Cornwall Youth Council currently work with.
 More will be added over the coming months.

+We are always interested in working with youth group and forums for Cornwall Youth Council.
+It is important for us to make sure that Cornwall's youth voice represents as many different young people as possible.
 If you are involved with a group and would like to be included in this list please contact: youthcouncil@cornwall.gov.uk

 - Camborne Youth Council – for more information visit the website or contact Rose at engagement@camborne-tc.gov.uk.